Alexander Goldstein: Films and music

-Starting in 1999, Alexander wrote original music scores and worked as video editor on 15 films produced by AY Associates, a Maryland video production company, for the US State Department.
-Among those films are Silk Road Festival, Energy, One Year Later, Alaska, Gagarin and Gore-Bush.

-In 2005, Alexander Goldstein relocated to Naples, Florida where he continues to produce documentary films and compose music.
-In 2006, during the first production of Kings of the Dance with classical ballet performances by Ethan Stiefel and Angel Corella of American Ballet Theatre, Nikolay Tsiskaridze of the Bolshoi Ballet and Johan Kobborg of the Royal Danish Ballet – arguably the four strongest male principals dancers at that time, Alexander created a film about the dancers, which opened the performances at the Orange County Performing Arts Center (CA) and the New York City's City Center.
+Alexander Goldstein relocated to Naples, Florida in 2005 and continues to produce documentary films and compose music.
+Notably, during the first production of Kings of the Dance in 2006 with classical ballet stars Ethan Stiefel and Angel Corella of American Ballet Theatre, Nikolay Tsiskaridze of the Bolshoi Ballet and Johan Kobborg of the Royal Danish Ballet – arguably the four strongest male principals dancers at the time, Alexander created a film about the dancers, which opened the performances at the Orange County Performing Arts Center (CA) and the New York City's City Center.
 This production was followed by Kings of The Dance II in 2008 and We Got It Good in 2010.
 Both films received Videographer Awards.
-Alexander Goldstein directed, filmed and edited all 3 films for Ardani Artists Management.
+Alexander Goldstein directed, filmed and edited all three films for Ardani Artists Management.

-In 2008, Alexander Goldstein directed and produced Ascension from Olympus, a documentary film about Bobrin's Ice Theatre headed by European Champion Igor Bobrin and Olympic Champion Natalia Bestemianova.
-"Bobrin's Ice Theatre became the very first ice theatre to invite composers to create music especially for dramatic ice performances and many prominent modern Russian composers contributed their talent – Michail Chekalin, Alexander Gradsky, Alexander Rosenblat, Alexander Goldstein and others."
+In 2008, Alexander Goldstein directed and produced for Telechannel Russia a documentary film Ascension from Olympus, about Bobrin's Ice Theatre headed by European Champion Igor Bobrin and Olympic Champion Natalia Bestemianova.
+"Bobrin's Ice Theatre became the very first ice theatre to invite composers to create music specifically for dramatic ice performances and many prominent modern Russian composers contributed their talent – Michail Chekalin, Alexander Gradsky, Alexander Rosenblat, Alexander Goldstein and others."

+In Russia, Alexander Goldstein is known for his expertise on the music of Paul Mauriat, a renowned French orchestra leader who has an official fan club.
+During First International Paul Mauriat Festival, which concluded in March 2015, Alexander Goldstein chaired the jury.

+Alexander used Paul Mauriat's original instrumental recording of "Alouette" as music for opening animation sequence to the popular TV program "In the world of animals" (V mire zhivotnykh) for Soviet TV channel that aired in USSR and Russia for over 30 years.

+Nu, Pogodi! music supervision of episodes 7 thru 14 was done by Alexander Goldstein and the fan club in Russian Federation has referred to him to clarify Nu, Pogodi music mysteries, which surface now and then, most of which caused by the Soviet-era music source misstatements.

+In 2021, Alexander composed documentary film score for Peter Mostovoy's autobiographical film The Red Scarf, which premiered on Israeli TV.

+Orchestra and chamber music

 In 2010, Alexander Goldstein composed Rotissimo, a Suite for Clarinet, Violin and String Orchestra, after film music of the immortal Italian film composer Nino Rota.
 World premiere of Rotissimo was in October 2011 in Toronto by the Canadian Sinfonietta.

-November 22, 2012 Rotissimo had its European Debut at Sibelius Academy, Helsinki, Finland: Clarinet Soloist, Julian Milkis and Violin Soloist, Päivyt Meller.
+Rotissimo had its European Debut at Sibelius Academy, Helsinki, Finland: in 2012 Päivyt Meller, Violin and Julian Milkis, Clarinet.
+In 2017 Rotissimo had its Russian premiere at the State Academic Capella of Saint Petersburg, with Sergey Dogadin, Violin and Julian Milkis, Clarinet.
+In subsequent years, Maestro Goldstein created an additional version of Rotissimo for Violin, Cello and String Orchestra.
+It was performed in Russia and US.